Maharta/rock-paper-scissors/README.md

 # rock-paper-scissors
-a simple rock-paper-scissors game in javascript will come back to add GUI later!
+a simple rock-paper-scissors game in javascript.
+Will come back to add GUI later!